SlayerK15/nodejs-demo-app/README.md

 # Nodejs-Demo-App

-A simple Node.js application containerized with Docker and automated with GitHub Actions.
+A simple Node.js application containerized with Docker and automated with GitHub Actions and Jenkins.

 ## What the Application Does